Quintessence Help Centre

 AlignToAxes

 AlignToAxes() can be used to transpose only the source data that matches the specified target data.
-The target data does not have to be contiguous,
+The target data does not have to be contiguous but can contain spaces between rows and columns that do not get overwritten.
+Syntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -